 Homily for the Twenty-fourth Sunday, year A.15 Sep 2017, by Sermons in

-In our first reading from the book of Ecclesiasticus, out attention is drawn to the danger of un-forgiveness.
-It reminds us that un-forgiveness, resentment, anger and vengeance are foul things.
-They are capable of blocking the free flow of God’s mercy to us, they paralyze our confidence to stand before God to ask for mercy.
+In our first reading from the book of Ecclesiasticus, our attention is drawn to the danger of un-forgiveness.
+It reminds us that unforgiveness, resentment, anger, and vengeance are foul things.
+They are capable of blocking the free flow of God’s mercy to us; they paralyze our confidence to stand before God to ask for mercy.
 Un-forgiveness is a key that closes the doors of mercy and opens the doors of unhappiness and limitations, hence the need to forgive always.

-Among the Jews, it was rabbinic teaching that one must forgive his brother three times, but the fourth one is punished.
-In other words, one can only forgive three times, and if the same person offends you the fourth times, you were free to punish.
-The first chapter of the book of Prophet Amos seem to provide proofs for the authenticity of this rabbinic teaching; in this chapter God severally talked about punishing the fourth time offence is committed.
-And Peter seemed to have held onto that believe until Jesus clarified it.
+Among the Jews, rabbinic teaching must forgive his brother three times, but the fourth one is punished.
+In other words, one can only forgive three times, and if the same person offends you the fourth time, you were free to punish.
+The first chapter of Prophet Amos’s book seems to provide proof for this rabbinic teaching; in this chapter, God severally talked about punishing the fourth time offense is committed.
+And Peter seemed to have held onto that belief until Jesus clarified it.

-Jesus told them the parable of the unforgiving servant, how he was forgiven by his master but refused to forgive his fellow servant, and that provoked the anger of the master to re-arrest him and throw him into prison.
-A critical mind would question that master; why didn’t he continue to forgive since he was so much interested in forgiveness?
+Jesus told them the parable of the unforgiving servant, how his master forgave him but refused to forgive his fellow servant, which provoked the anger of the master to re-arrest him and throw him into prison.
+A critical mind would question that master; why didn’t he continue to forgive since he was so interested in forgiveness?
 Why did he throw the unforgiving servant into prison?
-Well, that is why it is called a parable, we are only interested in the message it carrys, that un-forgiveness leads to hell.
+Well, that is why it is called a parable; we are only interested in the message it carries, that un-forgiveness leads to hell.

-The Lord’s teaching about forgiveness is very difficult, in fact, it is almost impossible.
-To truly forgive demands a lot of faith, sacrifice and courage.
-I am not in doubt at all that un-forgiveness affects he who refuses to forgive, but that does not remove the fact that to truly forgive demands a lot of faith and courage, it is not easy.
-In practicing what Jesus expects of us, we may be called fools by neighbours or even considered as weaklings.
+The Lord’s teaching about forgiveness is challenging; in fact, it is almost impossible.
+To truly forgive demands a lot of faith, sacrifice, and courage.
+I am not in doubt that un-forgiveness affects he who refuses to forgive, but that does not remove the fact that to forgive demands a lot of faith and courage truly; it is not easy.
+In practicing what Jesus expects of us, we may be called fools by neighbors or even considered weaklings.
 We may be considered as fearful, those who cannot stand up to their right.
-This name calling may discourage us from practicing the virtue of forgiveness, yet it is another way our Christian faith is been put to the test, to see how Christian we truly are.
-It is my prayer that God may give us that faith and courage we need to let go of every hurt.
+This name-calling may discourage us from practicing the virtue of forgiveness, yet it is another way our Christian faith is put to the test, to see how Christian we truly are.
+I pray that God may give us that faith and courage we need to let go of every hurt.